peihaowang/PoissonImageEditing/README.md

 Here are some troubleshoots you may need to pay attention:

-1. During configuring, dependency missing error may occur for `CMake` failes to find the installed library.
-The quickest way is to create `3rdparty/lib` directory under the project folder and then copy the corresponding library into it.
+1. During configuring, dependency missing errors may occur, for `CMake` failes to find the installed library.
+The quickest solution is to create `3rdparty/lib` directory under the project folder and then copy the corresponding library files into it.

 2. Upgrading `CMake` or compilers could be a good choice if there occurs wired issues while you are configuring or compiling the project.